EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

         });
     }
     ```
-## Step 6.
-Programming to Uploading Data into EnOS Cloud
+## Step 7.
+Uploading Data to EnOS Cloud

-After the Smart Battery is connected into EnOS, take the following steps to simulate the voltage, temperature and
-currents of the Smart Battery and upload the data into EnOS Cloud:
+After the Smart Battery is connected to EnOS, follow the steps below to simulate the voltage, temperature and currents of the Smart Battery and upload the data to EnOS Cloud.

-1. Use the `simulateMeasurePoints()` function to simulate the voltage, temperature and current of the Smart Battery. all
-the thresholds have been defined at the beginning as below:
+1. Use the `simulateMeasurePoints()` function to simulate the voltage, temperature, and current of the Smart Battery.
+Define all the thresholds at the beginning:
     ```java
     private static final double VOL_MAX = 26;
     private static final double VOL_MIN = 22;